Hydrocodone/homatropine (By mouth)

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Drop off any unused narcotic medicine at a drug take-back location right away.
 If you do not have a drug take-back location near you, flush any unused narcotic medicine down the toilet.
 Check your local drug store and clinics for take-back locations.
 You can also check the DEA web site for locations.
 Here is the link to the FDA safe disposal of medicines website: www.fda.gov/drugs/resourcesforyou/consumers/buyingusingmedicinesafely/ensuringsafeuseofmedicine/safedisposalofmedicines/ucm186187.htm

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Some medicines can affect how hydrocodone and homatropine work.
-Tell your doctor if you are using medicine to treat depression (including MAO inhibitor), anxiety, or mental health problems.
+- Some medicines can affect how hydrocodone/homatropine works.
+Tell your doctor if you are using any of the following:

 - Do not drink alcohol while you are using this medicine.

 - Tell your doctor if you use anything else that makes you sleepy.
 Some examples are allergy medicine, narcotic pain medicine, and alcohol.
 Tell your doctor if you are also using butorphanol, nalbuphine, pentazocine, or a muscle relaxer.

 - Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, Addison disease, an enlarged prostate or trouble urinating, glaucoma, heart disease, lung or breathing problems (including asthma), pancreas problems, stomach or bowel problems, or thyroid problems.
 Tell your doctor if you have a history of head injury, seizures, or drug or alcohol addiction.

 - This medicine may cause the following problems: